 If you pay attention long enough, you can see a whole world in your own yard and once you start looking, it’s hard to stop.

-Drawing ravens is an intimate process that involves preening each bird gently into existence until a unique character emerges from the page to tell me why he is here.
+Drawing ravens is an intimate process that involves preening each bird gently into existence until a unique character emerges from the page to tell me why he is here to join my Listening to Raven art and stories.

 The combination of art, story-catching, and citizen science is inspiring people who never before looked at birds with curiosity to bring me their personal observations of clever raven behavior, while others come forward with spiritual stories, often telling of ravens as messengers and guides.
 The Raven segment of Encyclopedia of Santa Fe and Northern New Mexico by is illustrated with The Reason Why along with my explanation of Raven calling me to New Mexico to draw and collect first person stories of interactions with this clever corvid and iconic spirit guide.